 Luckily, Amped Replay makes it very easy.
 In most cases, you just need one single click on the Aspect Ratio button, which you can find under the Enhance tab.

-When you activate the Aspect Ratio filter, by default it will go in Auto mode: the video resolution will be compared to a table of expected resolutions, and if it falls in one of the “well-known cases”, like the previous 720×576, it will be automatically fixed.
+When you activate the Aspect Ratio filter, by default it will go in Auto mode.
+The video resolution will be compared to a table of expected resolutions.
+If it falls in one of the “well-known cases”, like the previous 720×576, it will be automatically fixed.
 In our example above, the difference is pretty visible with a classical “before/after” comparison:

 Of course, you’ll get an explanation of what was done in the report!

 If you think the automatic processing is not getting it right, you can manually set the aspect ratio and select one of the two possible values:

 This will adapt the video’s width, preserving the height, in such a way that the target aspect ratio is obtained.

 That’s all for today!
 We hope you’ve found this issue of the “Amped Replay Tutorials: How do I do this?” series interesting and useful!
 Stay tuned and don’t miss the next ones.
 You can also follow us on LinkedIn, YouTube, Twitter, and Facebook: we’ll post a link to every new tutorial so you won’t miss any!